Fortress of Luxembourg: Land usage

-The fortress also came to be encircled by a kind of no man's land: the Austrians introduced a security perimeter in 1749, inside of which no permanent construction was allowed.
-This was in order to keep a clear field of fire, to keep the view unobstructed, and so as not to provide cover to attackers.
+The fortress found itself encircled by a kind of no man's land, as the Austrians implemented a security perimeter in 1749, forbidding permanent constructions within.
+This was done to maintain a clear field of fire, an unobstructed view, and deny cover to potential attackers.
 Under the Prussians, the perimeter was extended to 979 m from the external lines of fortification.
-Luxembourg's first railway station, built in 1859 on the Plateau Bourbon, fell within the perimeter, and therefore had to be constructed out of wood.
+Luxembourg's first railway station, built in 1859 on the Bourbon Plateau, fell within the perimeter, and therefore had to be constructed out of wood.

-The growth of the fortress also meant the loss of agricultural land: from the Middle Ages, gardens, orchards, fields and meadows had formed a green belt around the city, and these disappeared progressively to make way for fortifications.
+The expansion of the fortress resulted in the loss of agricultural land.
+From the Middle Ages, gardens, orchards, fields, and meadows had encircled the city, forming a green belt.
+However, these gradually vanished to make room for fortifications.
 The urban population, however, depended on this area for the city's supply of vegetables, fruit and fodder.
-The swallowing-up of agricultural fields accelerated when the Austrians extended the Glacis.
+The absorption of agricultural fields accelerated with the Austrian extension of the Glacis.
 Commander Neipperg had the earth removed down to the rock, a distance of 600 m from the fortress, so that attackers laying siege would have no opportunity to dig trenches.
 The rocky desert that surrounded the city was now called the "bare fields" (champs pelés).
-Expropriations of land were often executed without discussion: the military would invoke the threat of war and a state of emergency, seizing plots of land without any compensation.
-In 1744, the garrison confiscated a plot of land close to the Eich gate in order to extend the defences.
-This land, and its garden of 48 fruit trees, belonged to three orphaned sisters, aged 9, 15 and 20, for whom the orchard was the only means of subsistence.
-The confiscation plunged them into destitution: when the soldiers chopped down the trees and the girls attempted to at least collect the firewood, they were chased off.
+Land expropriations often occurred without discussion, with the military invoking the threat of war and a state of emergency to seize plots without compensation.
+In 1744 for example, the garrison confiscated a plot of land close to the Eich gate in order to extend the defences.
+This land, and its garden of 48 fruit trees, belonged to three orphaned sisters, aged 9, 15 and 20, for whom the orchard was their only means of subsistence.
+The confiscation plunged them into destitution: when the soldiers chopped down the trees and the girls attempted to at least collect the firewood, they were chased away.

 It was not until the late 18th century that the authorities changed their attitude: the government in Brussels decided that compensation should be paid for confiscated property.
-The Austrians started to compensate for the previous decades' injustices by making payments to those who had been expropriated, or to their descendants.
+The Austrians started to make up for the previous decades' injustices by making payments to those who had been expropriated, or to their descendants.